sendbird/sendbird-uikit-react/SAMPLES.md

 ![Languages](https://img.shields.io/badge/language-JAVASCRIPT-orange.svg)
 [![npm](https://img.shields.io/npm/v/sendbird.svg?style=popout&colorB=red)](https://www.npmjs.com/package/sendbird)

 Sendbird UIKit for React is a development kit with an user interface that enables an easy and fast integration of standard chat features into new or existing client apps.
-Here are three UIKit samples for React in the submodules.

-* **simple-react-app** is a chat app which is comprised of UIKit’s most essential components.
-* **composed-react-app** is a chat app which contains various smart components.
-* **custom-react-app** is a chat app which contains customizable sample codes for **Message**, **ChannelPreview**, and **UserList**.

 ### More about Sendbird UIKit for React